zshn25/zshn25.github.io/_posts/2021-01-09-why-privacy-matters.md

 >
 > *[Cardinal Richelieu](https://en.wikiquote.org/wiki/Cardinal_Richelieu)*

 Privacy protects us from those who can misinterpret what we say, from those who maliciously want to harm us and from the powerful who want to abuse their power over us.
-Your personal preferences such as which flavor or ice cream you like might definitely be harmless but your political/religious believes could be used against you.
+Your personal preferences such as which flavor or ice cream you like might definitely be harmless but your political/religious beliefs could be used against you.
 You might be denied access to services, for example, your bank might deny you credit because you You might be denied from entering certain countries.

 I need privacy, not because my actions are questionable, but because your judgement and intentions are.